umair-akbar/Automated-Account-Generator/README.md

 Requirements:
 Download python 3.x from https://www.python.org/downloads/
 Make sure python is added to PATH
-After Python is installed, open cmd/powershell and run: pip install requests
+After Python is installed, open cmd/powershell and run: pip install requests pip install requests[socks]

 HOW TO USE: